 This has made me think.

-Those qualities that I desire to be bigger in my life: kindness, gentleness, patience, a positive attitude…I just need to make room for them to grow.
+Those qualities that I desire to be bigger in my life (kindness, gentleness, patience, a positive attitude), I just need to make room for them to grow.
 Sometimes this is intentional, like our family mission to serve more.
-Sometimes, it just means making space in my life for doing things that rejuvenate me such as writing, reading, jogging, photography – they all give my brain time to ponder and grow desirable qualities.
+Sometimes, it just means making space in my life for doing things that rejuvenate me such as writing, reading, jogging, and photography – they all give my brain time to ponder and grow desirable qualities.

-What an exciting thought: God lives in us and so we can access His qualities at all times.
-The point of our once-a-month journey was to share God’s love more in a tangible way – but this second purpose seeped out in a powerful way.
-To KNOW GOD LIVES IN US – so we have access to His transformative power do big things.
+God lives in us, so we can access His qualities at all times.
+The point of our once-a-month journey was to share God’s love more in a tangible way, but this second purpose seeped out in a powerful way.
+To KNOW GOD LIVES IN US – so we have access to His transformative power to do big things.
 (Light bulb – on.)

 I know the waves of life will take us back to a place where we forget – and we’ll have to pay attention to this anew.
 But it felt good, for this year, to be intentional about teaching this lesson to my kids.

-Our family’s Once-a-Month Giving/Service Projects was featured on parenting.com.
+Our family’s Once-a-Month Giving/Service Projects were featured on parenting.com.
 (This blog’s original name was Since I Became a Mom before it became Empowered Moms and Kids.)

-Cheryl is a mom of 3 boys, wife, speaker, educator, and author of Empowered Moms & Kids.
-She has her Master’s degree in Educational Leadership and is passionate about learning and teaching.
-On www.empoweredmomsandkids.com you’ll find inspiration in parenting, family connection ideas, encouragement for moms, and more empowering content.
+Cheryl is a mom of 3 boys, wife, speaker, high school teacher, and author of Empowered Moms & Kids.
+She has a Master’s degree in Educational Leadership and is passionate about learning and teaching.
+On www.empoweredmomsandkids.com you’ll find inspiration and encouragement for moms raising tweens and/or teens.
 Read more in the “about” section of this page.